 Take Home Message

 - Researchers aren’t sure if metformin will have the same anti-aging effects in non-diabetics.
-For confirmation, we have to wait on the results of the TAME and MILES trials.
+For confirmation, we have to wait for the results of the TAME and MILES trials.

 - Studies of type 2 diabetics and prediabetics show that metformin has many health benefits.
 Metformin use helps prevent diabetes in prediabetics.
 As well, studies show that type 2 diabetics using metformin have reduced rates of cancer and heart disease.
 The health benefits of metformin make it the world’s most popular type 2 diabetes medicine.